Contents

 To start setting up an admin directory sync:

-2. Navigate to Administrators in the left side bar and then click Admin Directory Sync on the submenu.
+Navigate to Users in the left side bar and then click Administrators → Admin Directory Sync on the submenu.

-3. Click the Add New Sync button and select Active Directory from the list.
+Click the Add External Directory button and select Active Directory from the list.

 If you have previously created an Active Directory sync for users or administrators you can either create another new connection or reuse an existing connection to that directory for this new sync.
 User syncs and admin syncs can share connections to the same source directory.